-At 31 December 2019, the 'F' Share NAV stood at 24.7p, which represents an increase of 3.5% over the year after adjusting for the dividends of 5.0p per share paid in the year.
-Dividends paid to date total 72.0p per share such that Total Return (NAV plus cumulative dividends to date) is now 96.7p, compared to the initial cost to original subscribers net of income tax relief of 70.0p.
+At 31 December 2019, the 'F' Share NAV stood at 24.5p, which represents an increase of 3.9% over the year after adjusting for the dividends of 5.0p per share paid in the year.
+Dividends paid to date total 72.0p per share such that Total Return (NAV plus cumulative dividends to date) is now 96.5p, compared to the initial cost to original subscribers net of income tax relief of 70.0p.

-At 31 March 2020, the unaudited net asset value has fallen to 21.6p per share, resulting in a Total Return of 93.6p per share.
+At 31 March 2020, the unaudited net asset value has fallen to 21.3p per share, resulting in a Total Return of 93.3p per share.
 The 'F' Share pool has commenced the process of realising its investments and returning funds to investors.
 Plans for further realisation have however been severely disrupted by the pandemic.
 The Company will update 'F' Shareholders when there is firm news to report.

-'G' Share pool
+'H' Share pool

-The 'G' Share pool was launched in 2013 and has now started to realise its investments, in order to return funds to Shareholders.
-At 31 December 2019, the pool held 12 investments with a total value of £10.9 million.
+The 'H' Share pool was launched in 2014 and the task of building the initial VCT qualifying portfolio is now complete.
+At 31 December 2019, the pool held 11 investments with a total value of £3.8 million.

-At 31 December 2019, the 'G' Share NAV stood at 48.1p, which represents an increase over the year of 2.0% after adjusting for the dividends of 14.0p per share paid in the year.
-Total Return (NAV plus cumulative dividends to date) was 99.6p per share, compared to the initial NAV, before income tax relief, of 100.0p (or original cost, net of income tax relief, which was typically between 70.0p and 75.0p, depending on costs).
+At 31 December 2019, the 'H' Share NAV stood at 33.2p, which represents a decrease over the year of 15.8% after adjusting for the dividends of 10.0p per share paid in the year.
+Total Return (NAV plus cumulative dividends to date) is now 68.2p, compared to the initial NAV, before income tax relief, of 100.0p (or original cost, net of income tax relief, which was typically between 70.0p and 75.0p, depending on costs).
+Major provisions have been required against several of the Share pool's investments, accounting for most of the fall in value.

-With this share class heavily exposed to the pub and hospitality sector, the effects of the coronavirus pandemic after the year end have been significant.
-And provisions have been made against many of the remaining investments.
-At 31 March 2020, the unaudited net asset value was 36.0p per share, resulting in a Total Return of 87.5p per share.

-The 'G' Share pool has also commenced the process of realising its investments and returning funds to investors.
-Plans for further realisations have however been severely disrupted by the pandemic.
-The disposal of a pub investment was completed prior to the lockdown.
-These proceeds are being distributed by way of a dividend of 2.0p per share which will be paid to 'G' Shareholders on 19 May 2020 who are on the register at 24 April 2020.
-This will be paid as an interim dividend in respect of the year ended 31 December 2019.

-The Company will update 'G' Shareholders when there is firm news to report of further disposals.
+With the share class still heavily exposed to the pub and hospitality sector, further falls in value have been experienced as the impact of the coronavirus pandemic has started to become clearer.
+At 31 March 2020, the unaudited net asset value was 22.3p per share, resulting in a Total Return of 57.3p per share.
+The 'H' Share pool has also commenced the process of realising its investments and returning funds to investors after passing its five year anniversary at the end of 2019.
+However, plans for further realisations have been severely disrupted by the pandemic.
+The Company will update 'H' Shareholders when there is firm news to report.

+'J' Share pool

-The 'K' Share pool raised the majority of its funds in the 2015/16 tax year.
-At 31 December 2019, the pool held 15 investments with a total value of £5.5 million.
+The 'J' Share Pool was launched in December 2014 and the majority of these funds have now been invested as at the year end.
+At 31 December 2019, the pool held 13 investments with a total value of £3.5 million.
+The 'J' Share pool suffered from some major problems in a number of portfolio companies towards the end of 2019, resulting in the NAV and Total Return falling.

-The 'K' Share pool suffered from some major problems in a number of portfolio companies towards the end of 2019 resulting in the NAV and Total Return falling to 58.2p per share at 31 December 2019, compared to the initial NAV before income tax relief, of 100.0p (or original cost, net of income tax relief, which was typically between 70.0p and 75.0p, depending on costs).
+At 31 December 2019, the 'J' Share NAV stood at 50.3p, which represents a decrease over the year of 37.8% after adjusting for the dividends of 5.0p per share paid in the year.
+Total Return (NAV plus cumulative dividends to date) is now 55.3p, compared to the initial NAV, before income tax relief, of 100.0p (or original cost, net of income tax relief, of 70.0p and 75.0p, depending on costs).
+Major provisions have been required against several of the share pool's investments, accounting for most of the fall in value.